builtbytim/safehome-client/README.md

 ### Installation

-To get started with SafeHome, follow these steps:
+To get started with Propvest, follow these steps:

 1. Clone the repository: